swirez/package-management/soarQube-Installation/READme.md

 # create a new user called sonar and grant sudo access to manage sonar services as follows

 sudo useradd sonar
-# Grand sudo access to sonar user
+# Grant sudo access to sonar user
 sudo echo "sonar ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/sonar
 sudo hostname sonar
 sudo su - sonar